 Wheeler Gulch - No livestock grazing has been authorized on this steep, poor condition allotment since 1986 and no monitoring data have been collected since 1985.
 Utilization studies conducted in 1985 and 1986 indicated that slight to light utilization occurred on key forage plant species.
 Allotment inspections at the time indicated that the forage condition in the allotment was poor.
 Prior to 1986, 37 cows and 56 AUMs were allocated for the allotment.
-However, the 1984 GSRA RMP indicates that eight AUMs are an appropriate stocking level for this allotment due to suitability factors such as forage condition and terrain available for grazing.
-Earlier monitoring data plus the 1981 SVIM inventory indicate the allotment is in early to mid-seral stage (poor to fair condition).
-A land health assessment conducted in 2004 (BLM 2005c) concluded this allotment met, or was moving towards achieving, Land Health Standards with no problem areas.
+However, the 1988 GSRA RMP indicates that 8 AUMs are an appropriate stocking level for this allotment due to suitability factors such as forage condition and terrain available for grazing.
+A land health assessment has not been completed.
+Available monitoring data plus the 1981 SVIM inventory indicate the allotment is in early to mid-seral stage (poor to fair condition).

 Cottonwood Gulch - Some sagebrush benches in the allotment contain some perennial grasses but undesirable plants such as cheatgrass and snakeweed are abundant.
 The allotment shows evidence of poor grazing management in the past, and problems have been noted with cattle trespassing from the adjoining private land.
 However, in recent years, the grazing management has improved and the vegetation condition appears to be improving as well.
 A 1995 riparian survey indicates the riparian areas in the allotment are in static to improving condition.
-A 2004 PFC assessment rated most riparian habitats as PFC.
-A 0.6 segment of Cottonwood Gulch was rated as FAR with an upward trend.
-The causal factor for the FAR rating was road encroachment (BLM 2005c).
 The allotment is grazed from May 11 to June 5, which provides an adequate re-growth period for upland and riparian vegetation.
 In the sagebrush and salt desert scrub communities, the understory is still dominated by annuals, but perennials are present in the interspaces and appear to be increasing.
 Utilization levels in 2001 vary from slight to moderate, which is meeting the utilization standard of 50 percent.
-Earlier available monitoring data indicate that range condition is moving toward good to excellent.
-A land health assessment conducted in 2004 (BLM 2005c) concluded this allotment met, or was moving towards achieving, Land Health Standards.
-However problem areas were identified in terms of meeting Land Health Standard #3 (Healthy Plant and Animal Communities).
+Available monitoring data indicate that range condition is moving toward good to excellent.

-Webster Park - Utilization data collected in 1996 and 2001 indicate that the 50-percent utilization standard for upland vegetation is being met with the exception of heavy utilization levels occurring near or at a gas well in 2001.
+Webster Park - Utilization data collected in 1996 and 2001 indicate the 50-percent utilization standard for upland vegetation is being met with the exception of heavy utilization levels occurring near or at a gas well in 2001.
 A 1992 apparent trend study indicated a static trend at one key area.
 In addition, 1993 browse studies indicate slight to light utilization on sagebrush with the exception of heavy utilization at one site.
 The age classes ranged from young to mature to decadent with some recruitment.
 A 1995 riparian survey indicates an intermittent gulch is in declining condition.

-A land health assessment was completed in the Goodrich Park area in 2001.
-Other available monitoring data indicate that cheatgrass is abundant in the western part of this allotment, and perennial grass cover is poor.
+A land health assessment was completed in the Goodrich Park area in 2001 but has not been completed in the remainder of the allotment.
+Available monitoring data indicate that cheatgrass is abundant in the western part of this allotment, and perennial grass cover is poor.
 Based on seral stages, range condition is good in the eastern part of the allotment (Goodrich Park) but poor to fair in the western part.
 The better condition in Goodrich Park may reflect the fact that this area is grazed only from March 1 to April 30, so no grazing occurs during the growing season.
-A land health assessment conducted in 2004 (BLM 2005c) concluded this allotment met, or was moving towards achieving, Land Health Standards.
-However problem areas were identified in terms of meeting Land Health Standard #3 (Healthy Plant and Animal Communities).